 What Vehicles are Available?

 Natural gas vehicle offerings from original equipment manufacturers have expanded from Honda’s Civic to pickups and vans from Chrysler, Ford, and General Motors.
 Popular heavy duty applications for CNG include refuse, transit and school buses.
 LNG is moving into the long haul truck market.
 Many light and heavy duty vehicles can be up-fitted to operate on CNG by companies that have received certification by the U.S. EPA.

 The N.C.
 Clean Energy Technology Center maintains a list of CNG technology providers that serve the North Carolina market.
 See the Clean Transportation Technology Industry Guide for more details.

 Where Can I Fuel a Natural Gas Vehicle?

-A complete list of North Carolina CNG filling stations is compiled by the Department of Air Quality.
+A database of public CNG filling stations is compiled by the Alternative Fuels Data Center.